adam-poulton/slashdiablo-maphack/docs/Advanced-Item-Display.md

 ItemDisplay[]:
 ```

-At the top of the file with ordered filtering on, that hides every item in the
+At the top of the file, that hides every item in the game, ignoring all of the
-game, ignoring all of the hundreds of rules beneath it.
-Your entire config
+hundreds of rules beneath it.
+Your entire config appears to have stopped
-appears to have stopped working.
-The same line at the *bottom* of the file is
+working.
+The same line at the *bottom* of the file is the harmless idiom it has
-the harmless idiom it has always been.
+always been.

-Before enabling this, be aware that:
+So:

 * A rule you wrote as a fallback will behave as a veto if it sits above the
   rules it was meant to fall back to.
 Move fallbacks to the bottom.
-* The default config was written with this ordering in mind and places the hide
+* The shipped config places its hide rules at the bottom.
+If you are unsure
-  rules at the bottom, if usure you should re-read yours top to bottom before
+  about your own, re-read it top to bottom before trusting it.
-  trusting it.
 * The broader a hide rule's conditions, the higher the cost of putting it early.
   Prefer conditions that are as narrow as the intent (`FILTLVL=3 RARE BELT`
   rather than `RARE` or nothing at all).
 * Hidden items are filtered out at the packet level, so as far as your client is
   concerned they never dropped.
 There is nothing to reveal in game and no
   in-game way to tell a hidden drop from one that did not happen.
 If items seem
-  to be missing after enabling this, turn the setting back off to confirm
-  ordering is the cause, then bisect your config.
+  to be missing, bisect your config.

-The setting defaults to `False`, preserving the older behaviour.

 ## Excluding items from the run tracker